-The Minnesota Wild seem dead set on trading Jason Zucker and, for the life of me, I can’t understand why.
-This seems like the epitome of buying high and selling low.
-The Wild signed Zucker to a 5-year, $27.5M contract after the 2017-18 season – a season in which he set a career high in goals (33) and points (64).
+The Minnesota Wild signed Zucker to a 5-year, $27.5M contract after the 2017-18 season – a season in which he set a career high in goals (33) and points (64).
 While there are plenty of examples of teams signing players in their mid-20’s to ridiculous contracts after an outlier season, this wasn’t one of them.
 Zucker has scored 20+ goals four times and a $5.5M per-year cap hit is definitely reasonable considering only Zach Parise had scored more goals for Minnesota in the previous 3 seasons.
-Here’s why trading him now, for what appears to be a ‘change for the sake of change’ move, is a bad idea.
+Here’s why trading him now, for what appears to be a ‘change for the sake of change’ move, might not be the best idea.

 Zucker is coming off a 21 goal season, his lowest total in the past 3 years.
 His expected goals total was 26, meaning based on the quality and quantity of his chances, he should have scored more than he did and over a larger sample size, and he likely will.
 In fact, at even-strength, no Minnesota Wild player underperformed his expected goals output more than Zucker.
 He got plenty of good looks – they just didn’t go in at their expected rate.
 Consider this – only 11 players in the league played 1,000 even-strength minutes last season and averaged more scoring chances per 20 minutes than Zucker.
 Of those 11 players, five scored 40 or more goals and ten scored 30 or more.
 The only player in that group that didn’t score 30-goals was Josh Anderson, who finished with 27.
 Zucker might not have scored 25-30 goals last year, but the underlying numbers show he’s a 25-30 goal scorer.